chrismainey/bnssg-quarto/README.md

 6. The terminal will then ask for a `?
 Directory name:`, which you cannot leave blank.
-Give a sensible name to the folder you want the template files to be downloaded into, and press Enter.
+Give a sensible name to the folder you want the template files to be downloaded into (like **“outputs”**), and press Enter.
 Files should then download.

 7. Go to the location of your new folder, open `[DirectoryName].qmd` in R and that’s your template ready to go!
 You might need to run